FoghornTherapeutics/FHT-ATACseq-pipeline/README.md

 Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) is a powerful technique that has revolutionized our understanding of the genome's regulatory landscape.
 It uses sequencing adapters and a cutting enzyme to fragment and tag DNA in the open chromatin regions, after purification, the library can be prepared (including PCR amplification) and sequenced using next-generation sequencing techniques.

-The paper [ATAC-seq: A Method for Assaying Chromatin Accessibility Genome-Wide](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/pdf/nihms653929.pdf) by Jason Buenrostro et al. describes the ATAC-seq method for mapping chromatin accessibility across the genome.
-This technique uses a hyperactive Tn5 transposase to insert sequencing adapters into accessible chromatin regions.
-The sequencing reads from these regions are then used to infer areas of increased accessibility, map transcription-factor binding, and identify nucleosome positions.
-This method offers a fast and sensitive alternative to DNase-seq for assaying chromatin accessibility or to MNase-seq for assessing nucleosome positions in accessible regions of the genome​.
+See the paper [ATAC-seq: A Method for Assaying Chromatin Accessibility Genome-Wide](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4374986/pdf/nihms653929.pdf) by Jason Buenrostro et al. for details on the ATAC-seq assay.

 # Overview